openfaas/workshop/lab1b.md

 You can sign up here: [Docker Hub](https://hub.docker.com)

-> Note: The Docker Hub can also be setup to automate builds of Docker images.

 Open a Terminal or Git Bash window and log into the Docker Hub using the username you signed up for above.

 ```